 On the Campus front-page you will find a list of the courses the student is currently enrolled in for a particular Term.
 Clicking on the title of the course will take you to the web-based version of the individual course guide.
 There is a Discussion Forum for each course (for dialogue with other students about the course material), and weekly breakdowns of all assignments (reading, written papers and course learning outcomes).
 Clicking on Participants link in each course will allow the student to view their classmates.

-The “Using Moodle” section of the Study Guide contains detailed instructions, with illustrations, for using the e-campus.
+The “Virtual Classroom Guide” contains detailed instructions, with illustrations, for using the e-campus.
 Students can also contact the Technical Resources Manager at admin[at]uprs.edu.

 Students may listen to streaming audio files of each lecture, or download the mp3s to their computer, ipod, or similar portable media device.
 An Events Calendar will keep track of all upcoming assignments and highlight days when something requires attention.